g3th/Account-Makers/README.md

 # Account-Makers
-Simple Python scripts using Chrome Webdriver, used for the creation of accounts with different user info generated each time.
+Python scripts using Chrome Webdriver, used for the creation of accounts with different user info generated each time.